Portrait of Rich Ux

 2. 02.
 I believe most marketing courses are padded for perceived value.

 Ten-hour modules that could be a 45-minute Loom.
 I'd rather teach less and have it stick than teach more and have it forgotten.
-The OPMA Blueprint is 89 pages for a reason — everything extra got cut.
+The Blueprint is a 25-minute read for a reason: everything extra got cut.

 3. 03.
 I believe freelancers shouldn't write proposals.